colinfitzgerald328/colinfitzgerald328.github.io/_posts/2021-1-10-Threshold-Development.markdown

 The following Tuesday I experienced another mini breakthrough.
 I ran 3 miles, 2 miles, and 1 mile with 2 minutes of rest.
 I ran 15:12, 9:48, and 4:44.
 The important part to note here is that contrary to the way I had been running workouts my freshman year of college, I was now getting faster as the workout wore on.
 On Friday, I returned to the 10 mile tempo and ran my second-fastest time ever to this day.
 I ran 52:02 for 10 miles at the Rose Bowl, a 5:11 average.
 I closed the last 2 miles in 9:56, and ran 4:49 for the last mile.
 I could tell after this workout that I was starting to become very aerobically fit.

 I’ll end that semester there as COVID hit not long after.
-I was running 100 mile weeks
+I took a break from training for a while.
+I lowered my mileage from 90 to 55 and focused on speed development under the guidance of my mom, an RRCA certified running coach.

 ## Junior Year Second Semester (Spring 2021)